 - Sleeping position

 Consider individual body weight rather than the total weight of whoever is sleeping on the mattress.
 People under about 225 pounds should sleep on a 9-inch mattress, as a great deal of support isn’t as necessary.
 People between about 225 and 275 should purchase a 10-inch mattress.
 Those who weigh more than 275 inches need a 12-inch mattress.

 Consider whether a higher mattress will be too tall for an individual and/or their pets to climb.
 Maybe a lower mattress makes you feel too close to the ground.

 It is usually recommended that those with back pain choose a generally thinner mattress, while those with fibromyalgia, hip pain, arthritis, or body pains should pick a thicker mattress.

-- Pregnant people: A pregnant sleeper who is in the later stages of pregnancy requires four to six inches of top memory foam, then a four-to six-inch firmer mattress for better comfort and support for all sleeping positions.
+Pregnant people: A pregnant sleeper who is in the later stages of pregnancy should get a firmer hybrid mattress that has at least four to six inches of memory foam on the top for better comfort and support for all sleeping positions.

-- Side sleepers: Someone sleeping on their side needs adequate support for their shoulders and hips.
-An 8 inch-10 inch mattress with a solid core and a software topping tends to be the best option for support.
+Side sleepers: Someone sleeping on their side needs adequate support and cushioning for their shoulders and hips.
+An 8 inch-10 inch mattress with a solid core and a softer topping tends to be the best option for support.

-- Stomach sleepers: Memory foam mattresses tend to be a more solid choice for stomach sleepers, and a minimum thickness of 10 inches (but up to 14) is the ideal solution, along with a more solid core for support to avoid an awkward spine position.
+Stomach sleepers: Medium firm memory foam hybrid mattresses tend to be a more solid choice for stomach sleepers.
+A minimum thickness of 10 inches (but up to 14) is the ideal solution, along with a more solid core for support to avoid an awkward spine position.

-- Back sleepers: Those who sleep on their backs require a thinner, firmer mattress to support their back and allow them to sink into the mattress, thus supporting the contours of their body.
+Back sleepers: Those who sleep on their backs need a firmer mattress to support their back and allow them to sink into the mattress, thus supporting the contours of their body.